trevyn/turbocharger/README.md

 ## Complete Example: A full SQLite-powered backend with frontend bindings

-Full backend and frontend project in `example-turbosql/`; run with `cargo run example-turbosql`
+Full backend and frontend project in `example-turbosql/`; run with `cargo run --bin example-turbosql`

 ### `main.rs`